 Also cited as vital keys to keeping your home cool without breaking the bank:

 - Make sure your home is well-sealed

 - Seal your ductwork to make sure the cool air is going where it’s supposed to

 - Set your thermostat to 78 degrees Fahrenheit; 26 degrees Celsius

 - Close vents in rooms that are unused

-Whether you’re wanting to set up air conditioner service or want to find out more about your replacement air conditioner possibilities, give the team at Coastal Service Experts a call at 912-208-2399 or set up an appointment with us through our online scheduler.
+Whether you’re looking to set up air conditioner service or want to learn more about your replacement air conditioner possibilities, give the team at Coastal Service Experts a call at 912-208-2399 or set up an appointment with us through our online scheduler.